bluesky2006/cur8or/README.md

 # cur8or 🎨

+Curate your own virtual exhibition from real museum collections.

 **cur8or** is a virtual exhibition builder that lets users search, browse and curate artworks from major public collections.
 Designed for art lovers, students and curators-in-training, the app allows anyone to create a themed exhibition using open-access artworks from leading museums.

 ## ✨ Features

-- 🔍 Unified search across multiple museum APIs
+- 🔍 Unified search across two museum APIs (Cleveland Museum of Art & Art Institute of Chicago)
-- 🖼️ Filter by image availability
+- 🖼️ Filter by image availability for cleaner browsing
+- ➕ Add or remove artworks to a personal exhibition collection
+- 🔗 Visit artwork entries directly on each museum’s website for more information
-- 🎨 Responsive grid view of search results
+- 🎨 Responsive grid layout for search results
-- 🧠 Normalised data model for artworks
+- 🧠 Normalised data model for consistent cross-museum data
-- 🚀 Fast, mobile-first experience with Next.js + Tailwind
+- 💡 Accessibility-friendly UI with proper ARIA roles, keyboard navigation and focus states
+- 🌙 Background slideshow for empty state screens — a curated visual atmosphere
+- 🪶 Lightweight, server-side rendered pages for fast initial load and SEO-ready metadata
+- 🧩 Modular React components and a clear type-safe architecture (TypeScript throughout)
+- ⚡ Session-based persistence (via Context API)

 ## 🧑‍💻 Tech Stack

 - [Next.js](https://nextjs.org/) (App Router)
 - [Tailwind CSS](https://tailwindcss.com/)
 - TypeScript
-- Fetching from public APIs (e.g. [Smithsonian Institute](https://edan.si.edu/openaccess/apidocs/), [Cleveland Museum of Art](https://openaccess-api.clevelandart.org/))
+- Fetching from public APIs (e.g. [Art Institute of Chicago](https://api.artic.edu/docs/), [Cleveland Museum of Art](https://openaccess-api.clevelandart.org/))

 ## 📦 Getting Started